KKshitiz/life-visualizer/README.md

 - _Personal Goals_: Set personal goals and milestones in the configuration to track your progress.

+## Potential features

+- Ability to add life events
+- Highlight the weeks in the past in different colors to segment them into "life chapters"
+- Mark a goal on the future boxes
+- Write something in each box as a note
+- Quick Peek box on hovering over a box showing the events, notes etc
 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, please open an issue or submit a pull request.